 This post was written by Hipcamp Host Michael Tucker.
-He designed the Kasita cabin and has several available for booking on his listing, Kasita Glamping Cabins Lake Texoma.
+He designed the Kasita cabin and has several of them available for booking on his profitable listing, Kasita Glamping Cabins Lake Texoma.
+Adorable tiny cabins and tiny houses are among Hipcamp’s most-booked and most profitable types of structures on our platform.
+Check out the tiny cabins and houses that our Hipcampers count as faves.

 In the years that followed, we acquired a variety of unique properties around the lake: a 35-cabin marina, a resort, and even an Army Corps of Engineers campground.
 The existing structures on each of the properties were fairly dated and not working for the demographic we wanted to attract, so we decided to revive them with something cozier and more modern.